 See PHS 398 Instructions, Section 5.5.4, page 35.
 There is no page limit for the Bibliography/Works Cited.

 Format your MS Word document using default NIH formatting requirements (0.5 inch margins, single spacing, 11-point font in Arial, Times New Roman, or Palatino Linotype).
-Submit final draft as a MS Word .doc or .docx file named "PLlastname_bibliography.
+Submit final document as a MS Word .doc or .docx file named "PLlastname_bibliography.

 6. Human Subjects & Clinical Trial Documentation (if applicable)